 Lifestyle and home remedies

-If you experience multiple miscarriages, generally more than three in a row, consider testing to identify any underlying causes - such as uterine abnormalities, coagulation problems or chromosomal abnormalities.
-In some cases your doctor may suggest testing after two consecutive losses, but two losses are still often due to chance and not to an underlying medical cause.
+If you experience multiple miscarriages, generally more than three in a row, consider testing to identify any underlying causes — such as uterine abnormalities, coagulation problems or chromosomal abnormalities.
+In some cases your health care provider might suggest testing after two consecutive losses.
 If the cause of your miscarriages can't be identified, don't lose hope.
-Even without treatment, about 70 percent of women with repeated miscarriages go on to have successful pregnancies.
+About 60 to 70 percent of women with unexplained repeated miscarriages go on to have healthy pregnancies.

 Coping and support

-Emotional healing may take much longer than physical healing.
-Miscarriage can be a heart-wrenching loss that others around you may not fully understand.
-Your emotions may range from anger to despair.
-Give yourself time to grieve the loss of your pregnancy, and seek help from those who love you.
-Keeping the loss to yourself isn't necessary.
+Emotional healing can take much longer than physical healing.
+Miscarriage can be a heart-wrenching loss that others around you might not fully understand.
+Your emotions might range from anger and guilt to despair.
+Give yourself time to grieve the loss of your pregnancy, and seek help from loved ones.

-You'll likely never forget your hopes and dreams surrounding this pregnancy, but in time acceptance may ease your pain.
-Talk to your doctor if you're feeling profound sadness or depression.
+You'll likely never forget your hopes and dreams surrounding this pregnancy, but in time acceptance might ease your pain.
+Talk to your health care provider if you're feeling profound sadness or depression.

 Terms and conditions of use